Inspire Yourself, Inspire Your Team

 A New Path

 Starting with the end in mind is different from how you typically plan things out.
-You’re more likely to gain insight since it’s a novel approach.
+You’re more likely to gain insight with this novel approach.

 What’s Your End Game?

 Envisioning your success is the first step of your strategic plan.
 How do you define success?
 What changes occur once you achieve success?
-What exact dollar amount are you earning each month?
+What exact dollar amount will you earn each month?
 Annually?
 Who’s on your team?
-Is your business regional or virtual?
+Is your accounting practice regional or virtual?

-Success requires that you determine your destination.
-Otherwise, your business flounders and you wonder why success feels out of reach.
+Success requires you to define your destination.
+Otherwise, your firm flounders and you wonder why success feels out of reach.

 As you envision your success, be as specific as possible.
-Your brain responds best to rich details.
+According to neuroscience, your brain responds best to rich details.
 It’s like putting an exact address into your GPS instead of a general location.

-The more details, the easier it is to construct the milestones that will help you grow your business.
+The more details, the easier it is to construct the necessary milestones to strategically grow your accounting practice.

 The Big Why

-Your why is the fundamental driver that keeps you on your success path, especially when it’s tough.
+Your why is the fundamental driver which keeps you steadily moving forward, especially when it’s tough.

 If it’s primarily to make money, then you’ll eventually burn out.
-Instead tap into a meaningful reason that’s important for you.
+Instead tap into a meaningful reason which is important for you.
 How do you want to make a difference?
 Here’s an advanced tip: A deeply personal desire is preferable to a global one.

 Without a purpose, you will eventually stray away from your ideal business.
-So, your purpose helps you to overcome obstacles that may otherwise cause you to quit too soon.
+So, your purpose inspires you to overcome obstacles which would otherwise cause you to quit too soon.

 Purpose and Achievement

-Set time aside to work through your ideas so they turn into specific actions.
+Set time aside to work through your ideas.
+Then, turn your ideas into specific actions.
 Once you have a clear picture of your end goals, reverse engineer the process.
 This means you list the necessary steps from what you aim to achieve to where you are now.

 Remember to connect your steps with your purpose.
 Find the flow to move from the step that’s furthest away to the one that’s before you right now.
 Since your plan is a fluid living document, expect tweaks and revisions along the way.

 Keep your end goals in alignment with your purpose.
-Entrepreneurs who seek numbers without any meaning eventually experience burnout.
+Accounting professionals who seek numbers without any meaning eventually experience burnout.
 Remember not to stray away from your purpose, especially when others question your choice.

 Why an Inspiring Strategic Plan Matters